Talking is Not My Thing! By Rose Robbins

-Bold and eye-catching illustrations combine with thought and speech bubbles (from her brother) to give a thoughtful insight into all the ways the non-verbal girl is communicating in her daily life.
-There are some great insights into how too much noise can lead to sensory over load and just how much can be communicated non-verbally if the other person is tuned into you.
+Bold and eye-catching illustrations combine with speech bubbles, and thought bubbles (non-verbal sibling) to give a thoughtful insights into the ways the non-verbal girl is communicating.
+I think many will find it helpful that one some of the pictures show how too much noise can lead to sensory over load.

 A great book to support young children who are on the autistic spectrum, and their siblings and carers.
 There is also so much that is relevant to any child, especially quieter ones who find it harder to be heard.
-And a reminder to us all just because a child is not saying anything, it doesn’t mean they aren’t thinking things through and they may also have some great ideas to share if you can help them find a way to do so.
+And a reminder to us all just because a child is not saying anything, it doesn’t mean they aren’t thinking and they may have some great ideas to share if you can help them find a way to do so.

 It’s a No Money Day by Kate Milner

 This is a story about a girl and her mum, who have very little money.
 It’s an eye opening insight into what is is like to from one week to the next, not knowing if you will have enough money for bills and to pay the food.
 And a timely insight into the importance of food banks.